-- Employers who work in Retro-Commissioning Buildings responded that the ability to communicate with customers, in writing and in person, is the most valued skill in an employee (100% very important). - Employers indicated that additional very important skills are: ability to test and troubleshoot building and process systems (83%); and ability to perform measurement and verification of energy systems (75%).
+- Employers who work in Retro-Commissioning Buildings responded that the ability to communicate with customers is the most valued skill in an employee (92% very important). - Employers indicated that additional very important skills are the ability to test and trouble-shoot building and process systems (58%); and understanding of local and state energy efficiency requirements and incentives for existing buildings (50%).